 Beginner motorcycles typically range in price from $3,000 to $10,000.
 Based on the list below, the average cost of a new beginner motorcycle is $5,550.
 The least expensive beginner bike on our list is the Yamaha V Star 250, retailing for $4,699.

-Entering the two wheeled world is an exciting step for any new rider.
-Choosing the best motorcycle for beginners means looking for a bike that offers comfort, easy handling, and essential safety features.
-Advanced safety features like anti lock braking systems (ABS) and traction control are important considerations, as they enhance rider confidence by providing reliable stopping power and stability.
+Advanced safety features like anti lock braking systems (ABS) and traction control are important considerations, as they alleviate rider confidence by providing reliable stopping power and stability.
 Good brakes are crucial for safety and control, especially for those just starting out.
 Many of the models listed here have been ridden and tested by experts to ensure they are suitable for beginners.

-Some motorcycles are better suited for taller riders, so it’s important to consider seat height and ergonomics to ensure a comfortable fit.
+Note: Some motorcycles are better suited for taller riders, so it’s important to consider seat height and ergonomics to ensure a comfortable fit.

 1. Honda Rebel 500